Skip to main content

 Scenes

-A scene is a single screen of your game, it can contain multiple actors and triggers.
+A scene is a single screen of your game.
+It can contain multiple actors and triggers.
 A game is typically made-up of many scenes connected together with triggers using the Change Scene event.

 Adding a Scene